Terms and Conditions

 What about usage?

-If it’s felt that any SAQ subscribers Internet activities are so excessive that other members are detrimentally affected, SAQ may give the subscriber a written warning (by email or otherwise).
-In extreme circumstances SAQ may terminate those subscribers’ services.
+If it’s felt that any SAQ subscribers Internet activities are so excessive that other customers are detrimentally affected, SAQ may give the subscriber a written warning (by email or otherwise).
+In extreme circumstances SAQ may terminate those subscribers’ services without notice.

 What happens if the Policy is breached?